bamerman/hello-world/README.md

 This is my first repository.

-I'm excited to integrate my technical writing work with GitHub!
+I'm excited to learn GitHub!